airvin/fabric-network/README.md

 # Fabric network

-This is a very simple Fabric network consists of an orderer, peer, cli and chaincode container.
+This is a very simple Fabric network that consists of an orderer, peer, cli and chaincode container.

 To start the nodes and join the peer to the channel `myc`, run: